Atlanta Gay Travel

 Chaka Khan Hacienda

-Chaka Khan Hacienda summertime parties are some of the most popular gay events in Atlanta.
-They’re held every 1 to 2 weeks from May through early October and they attract an incredibly diverse crowd.
+Chaka Khan Hacienda summertime parties are notoriously popular among locals.
+They’re held every 1 to 2 weeks from May through early October and attract an incredibly diverse crowd.

 All different genders, races, LGBTQ sub-communities, and tribes come together as one to let loose.
 A celebration of openness, self-expression, and positivity, Chaka Khan Hacienda is one of the most inclusive events around.